VSAT Q3 2026 Earnings Call Summary | Stock Taper

 • Adjusted EBITDA: $387 million, with a margin of 33%, down 2% from the previous year.

-• Net Income: $25 million, an improvement of $183 million primarily due to higher interest income from Ligado payments.
+• Net Income: $25 million, an improvement of $183 million, primarily due to higher interest income from Ligado payments.

-• Net Debt to Adjusted EBITDA Ratio: Improved to 3.25x, down from 3.7x year-over-year.
+• Net Debt to EBITDA Ratio: Improved to 3.25x, down from 3.7x a year ago.

 2. Strategic Updates and Business Highlights